Increase 3 times your chances of landing an offer Register ×

 An example of how to approach this paragraph is as follows:

 Bain specifically appeals to me for a few reasons.
 At a more personal level, all of the individuals I have spoken to who have worked at Bain have loved their jobs and seemed like people I would relish working with.
 Recently, I spoke to Sarah McKinney and Benedict Philips from the London office at a networking event.
 Both were very helpful and encouraging of my application.
 In particular, I was very excited to be able to talk to Sarah about Bain's recent work with capacitor technology firm NuCell.
-This was a project I had become aware of via my physics background and was very impressed with the sophisticated but wonderfully elegant solutions which Bain implemented.
+This was a project I had become aware of via my physics background and was very impressed with the sophisticated but wonderfully elegant solutions that Bain implemented.
 This was a significant influence in my decision to move towards consulting in general and Bain in particular.

 3.5.
 Closing You Cover Letter

-As with the opening, it is easy to get the closing right simply by following a few standard rules.
 Closing a consulting cover letter really just follows the same rules as a standard formal letter.
 Note that technically the form of your sign off depends on whether the letter was addressed to a named recipient or not.
 If you did manage to address your cover letter to a specific individual at the target firm, you should sign off your letter "Yours Sincerely".
 However, if you addressed the letter "Dear Sir or Madam" or "To Whom it May Concern", then you should sign off "Yours faithfully".
-Not everyone will pick up on this, but some certainly will!

 Example